 Analysis / Bias

-La Presse publishes stories with moderately loaded emotional headlines, such as: “Two journalists insulted by Trump are questioning his mental health” and they always source to credible media such as Agence France-Presse and AP.
-Story selection tends to slightly favor the left.
+La Presse publishes stories with moderately loaded emotional headlines, such as: “Two journalists insulted by Trump are questioning his mental health,” They always source from credible media such as Agence France-Presse and AP.
+Story selection tends to favor the left slightly.
+Finally, a Reuters institute survey found that 74% of respondents trust their news coverage and 8% do not, ranking them #2 in trust among the major French-language Canadian news providers.

-Overall, they mostly lean left in their word choice bias, therefore we rate them Left-Center biased and HIGH for factual reporting based on proper sourcing and a clean fact check record.
-(M. Huitsing 9/11/2017) Updated (10/12/2018)
+Overall, they mostly lean left in their word choice bias; therefore, we rate them Left-Center biased and HIGH for factual reporting based on proper sourcing, and a clean fact check record.
+(M. Huitsing 9/11/2017) Updated (03/28/2022)